 - Run Nozzle Check

-- Perform a Maintenance run at least once a month.
+- Finally, perform a Maintenance run at least once a month.
 Especially if you have not used your printer for some time.
 A Head Clean basically blows ink through the nozzle plates, opening any clogged nozzles.

 Did you pull off the tag on the side of the cartridge?
 This tag must be removed completely in order to for your printer to access the toner.
 If you have done this, and it is still not printing, contact us.